 The endearing characters from Little Dog Poems are back—and this time the little girl and her little dog have a very large overnight visitor.
 Duncan is so big that he plays fetch with a log instead of a stick, his head alone fills Little Dog’s bed, and he takes up way more than his share of the backseat.
 But even though he and Little Dog are very different, they have lots in common, too—both love cookies and scratches and mud and mischief.
 Thirty short, playful poems, narrated by the little girl and illustrated with delicate watercolors, affectionately observe the contrasting canines and are an appealing introduction to poetry for very young readers.

 June Otani was a children's book illustrator and printmaker.
 She passed away in 2012.

 Kristine O'Connell George is an acclaimed poet who conducts poetry workshops for children and teachers.
 She is the author of several books of poetry for young people, including Toasting Marshmallows: Camping Poems and The Great Frog Race, winner of the Lee Bennett Hopkins Poetry Award.
 She lives with her family in Southern California.
-Visit her at kristinegeorge.com and on Twitter at @Kristine_George.
+Visit her online at kristinegeorge.com and on Twitter at @Kristine_George.